 Peter Williams, Barcelona, 2004.
 Oil on canvas.

 From a young age, Williams’ artistic spirit had been encouraged by his art instructors and his mother.
 He earned a BFA from the Minneapolis College of Art and Design, and an MFA from the Maryland Institute of Arts.
-Williams came to Detroit in 1987 to teach at Wayne State University, and he stayed for 17 years.
-Detroit proved to be both a challenging and rewarding experience for him, as he felt that the city allowed his artwork to have a “vocal political theme or ideology”.
-In Detroit, Williams’ social and self-consciousness flourished, and it reflects in his work.
-Not surprising, Williams’ artwork has been featured at such notable venues as the Woodstock Music Festival, the Whitney Biennial in New York City (2002), and the Detroit Institute of Arts.
-The DIA is home to his painting, Portrait of Christopher D. Fisher, Fourth Reich Skinhead (1995), another poignant piece that comments on racism in modern day America.
+Williams came to Detroit in 1987, to teach at Wayne State University, and stayed for 17 years.
+Detroit proved to be both a challenging and rewarding experience for him, as he felt that the city allowed his artwork to have a “vocal political theme or ideology.”
+In Detroit, Williams’ social and self-consciousness flourished, and it is reflected in his work.
+Not surprising, Williams’ artwork has been featured at notable venues such as the Woodstock Music Festival, the Whitney Biennial in New York City (2002), and the Detroit Institute of Arts.
+The DIA is home to his painting, Portrait of Christopher D. Fisher, Fourth Reich Skinhead (1995), another poignant artwork that comments on racism in modern day America.
 In regards to his art, Williams writes, “I create a stable of characters and they introduce me to moments in the work and sometimes that moment creates different visual and narrative paths for me to follow.”
-In 2004, Williams was awarded a grant from the prestigious Joan Mitchell Foundation, Barcelona being one of the paintings he submitted to exemplify his artistic and critical talents.
+In 2004, Williams was awarded a grant from the prestigious Joan Mitchell Foundation, Barcelona being one of the paintings he submitted to exemplify his artistic and critical skills.

 Written by Danielle Cervera Bidigare